How to Make Your Chicken Coop Predator-Proof

 Do not situate your coop adjacent to woodlands.
 Most chicken predators live in the forest, and hawks and owls will perch on branches above the coop before swooping down to kill a chicken.

-A Guard Dog to Protect the Flock
+7. Use a Guard Dog to Protect the Flock

 Obtaining a good farm dog (or a friendly family watch dog) to guard the backyard flock is an excellent method to deter daytime predators.
 A good farm dog will bark and chase away predators.
 Take care, however, to ensure your dog is trustworthy and will not try to attack the chickens it is meant to protect.
 Some dog breeds are better at protecting chickens than others, and some dogs are very difficult to train around chickens.
 In general, dogs with a high prey drive (such as terriers and greyhounds) are more likely to attack chickens than guard them.
 Dogs with a low prey drive include Great Pyrenees, Bernese Mountain Dogs, and Old English Sheepdogs.

-Consider a Rooster
+8. Consider Getting a Rooster

 Roosters are not allowed in all locations and can be noisy, but they offer protection to a flock of laying hens.
 Roosters are aggressive and will sacrifice their own lives for the sake of the flock.
 In addition, a rooster will sound an alarm call when a bird of prey flies overhead, or when danger is imminent.
 While inappropriate for city flocks, a free-ranging farm flock would benefit from a protective rooster.